movementkitchen/website/src/pages/movement-coaching/index.md

 - Photos and video snippets of movements
 - Short custom made exercise sequences
 - WhatsApp support for your questions and exercise modifications
-- Valid for 3 months
+- Valid for 2 months
+- Price £400

 #### Full coaching package
 - 10 X one-to-one sessions (60 min each)